 Can I share one of your posts/recipes?

-Of course!
-Isn’t that why the interweb was invented?
-Many of the recipes on this site have been inspired by others, though I’ve been developing some of my own recipes as well.
-If I haven’t adapted or significantly changed the recipe, I’ll let you know, and if possible, link you back to the original source.
+Some of the recipes on this site have been inspired by others, and some have been developed by yours truly.
+If I haven’t adapted or significantly changed a recipe, I’ll let you know, and if possible, link you back to the original source.
 I do my best to give credit to the geniuses who have inspired me.
-There is very little prepared in a kitchen nowadays that is totally unique, so I believe in giving credit when credit is due.
-Maybe you could do the same.
-Imitation is, after all, the weirdest form of flattery.
+If sharing one of my recipes, please do so in your own words.
+Also, re-blogging isn’t cool with me.
+Don’t do it, k?

 Can I post one of your pictures?

 Unless otherwise stated, all images on this blog are my original copyrighted material.
 If you’re featuring any of my photos, please provide a clear photo credit linking back to movitabeaucoup.com (and the original post if possible).